nginxinc/nginx-amplify-doc/amplify-guide.md

 Upon installation, the agent's log rotation schedule is added to **/etc/logrotate.d/amplify-agent**

 The normal level of logging for the agent is `INFO`.
-If you ever need to debug the agent, change the level to `DEBUG` as follows.
+If you ever need to debug the agent, change the level to `DEBUG` as described below.
 Bear in mind, the size of the agent's log file can grow really fast with `DEBUG`.
 After you change the log level, please [restart](https://github.com/nginxinc/nginx-amplify-doc/blob/master/amplify-guide.md#starting-and-stopping-the-agent) the agent.

 ```